Understanding Caller’s Rights and Owner’s Rights Stored Procedures¶

 Most restrictions on an owner’s rights stored procedure apply to all callers, including the owner.

-If a stored procedure is created as an owner’s rights stored procedure, then callers (other than the owner) cannot
+If a stored procedure is created as an owner’s rights stored procedure, then callers (other than the owner) cannot call the following built-in functions:

 The following restrictions apply to ALTER USER statements in an owner’s rights stored procedure: